-Rather than using a general bag you own to put all this in every time you finish playing you may prefer to only have one dedicated bag that you regularly use to carry all this equipment around in.
+Rather than using a general bag you own to put all this in every time you finish playing, you may prefer only to have one dedicated bag that you regularly use to carry all this equipment around.

 I have also seen another player’s tooth accidentally knocked out by an opponent during a game.